 Yes.
 If you type no date or no due date, the due date will be removed when you add or update a task.

 Is it possible to change what day Todoist interprets as Next week or This weekend?

 Yes, you can do this in your account settings:

-- Click the gear icon in the top-right corner of Todoist.
+- Click your avatar in the top-right corner of Todoist.